seastan/lotr-lcg-set-generator/README.md

 Choose `My Drive` and click `Add Shortcut`.

     If it doesn't exist yet (that means you are starting a new project from scratch), create this folder locally.
+    Make sure that you don't reuse an existing folder from the downloaded repo.
     It should have the following structure:

     ```